Avital (moshav): History

-The village was founded in 1953 by immigrants from Iran, Turkey and Kurdistan as part of the Moshavim Movement.
+The village was founded in 1953 by immigrants from Iran and Turkey as part of the Moshavim Movement.

 Avital is located on land that until 1933 belonged to the Palestinian village of Zir'in.

 The name is connected to King David, Avital was one of his wives (2 Samuel 3:4).
 But tal (eng. dew) reminds also of David's lament in this area: "O mountains of Gilboa, may You have no dew" (2 Samuel 1:21).